top of page

 Lighting Codes

-The installation of LED street lighting is growing, due to its lower operational cost and bright light.
-After replacing 114,067 lighting units with LEDs, the city of Los Angeles, California, reduced their lighting energy consumption by 63.3% and saved $5,325,793 annually.
-However, concerns have been raised by the medical community regarding the impact of certain types of LED lights on people.
+The installation of LED street lighting is growing in popularity due to its lower operational cost and bright light.
+However, concerns have been raised regarding the health impact of certain types of LED lighting, specifically those emitting blue-white light that mimics daylight.

 Street lighting at UC Davis